PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 ### AWS IAM Set up ![recommended-shield]
 ------
-Before we are setting up VPS instance,  Sign up AWS account(`root user`) <a href="https://aws.amazon.com/" target="_blank">here</a> if you don't have one yet.
-Then we are going to set up `IAM user` instead of using `root user`.
+Before we are setting up the VPS instance,  Sign up AWS account(`root user`) <a href="https://aws.amazon.com/" target="_blank">here</a> if you don't have one yet.
+Then we will set up `IAM user` instead of `root user`.

 1. Login in as `Root User` with your Email address
 2. Search IAM in the search bar and click `users' on the left sidebar.
 3. Click on `Add Users`, Then Type `User name` and `Password`
 4. Select `Add user to group`, then click `Create group`
-5. Give a `User group name`, serach & select "AdministratorAccess".
+5. Give a `User group name`, search & select "AdministratorAccess".
 Then create user group
 6. Review and click `Create user`
-7. Return to users list then copy down 12 digits `Account ID`
+7. Return to the users list then copy down 12 digits `Account ID`
-8. Logout and Login back using `Account ID` `IAM user` `password` that we just created
+8. Logout and Login back in using the `Account ID` `IAM user` `password` that we just created

 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/9dfa7c8c-eac7-4c6c-96b2-f11faa9c1bd5" width="11%"></img> <img
 src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/73449a82-748f-4021-85b3-f0729551aad6" width="11%"></img> <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/cf6c9853-7381-462d-bb1d-6a1ec558ee29" width="11%"></img> <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/7747371b-5f07-484e-8af4-c3018a93e308" width="11%"></img> <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/bc8df107-02de-4dd1-a096-f85cd88fafbf" width="11%"></img> <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/06e2efea-f076-4a88-abf7-e35385ae4378" width="11%"></img> <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/712c7062-5425-4f3c-ab68-d3f03b31262e" width="11%"></img> <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/72080b6e-4b35-4051-99f2-241c121d0306" width="11%"></img>

 ### AWS LightSail Set Up ![required-shield]
 ------
-This step we are going to setup VPS instance.
-One you login to <a href="" target="_blank">AWS Console </a> you can simply type `LightSail' on the searchbar or Find the link <a href="" target="_blank">here</a>
+In this step, we are going to set up a VPS instance.
+Once you login to <a href="" target="_blank">AWS Console </a> you can simply type `LightSail' on the search bar or Find the link <a href="" target="_blank">here</a>
-1. Create Instance
+1. Create an Instance
    - Select Instance Location
    - Select a Platform(Linux / Windows)
-   - Select a bluprint
+   - Select a blueprint

-> ![important-shield] Please select minimum 1GB Memeory to be able to install Go package without an issue.
+> ![important-shield] Please select a minimum of 1GB of memory to be able to install the Go package without an issue.

 > 4GB ~ 8GB memories / 40GB ~ 100GB+ Storage would be preferrable in performance wise.

-> For this tutorial, we will host a static website for the demonstrate purpose, so we select `Linux OS Debian v10.8` only; However, feel free to choose whichever OS you are confortable with and a blueprints for applications listed below.
+> For this tutorial, we will host a static website for the demonstration purpose, so we select `Linux OS Debian v10.8` only; However, feel free to choose whichever OS you are confortable with and a blueprint for applications listed below.

 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/f6de655d-d20d-4682-8526-88f38529e37d" width="11%"></img>